Easy Wonderful

 Easy Wonderful is the sixth studio album by the American alternative rock band Guster, released on October 5, 2010, on Universal Republic.
 From August 24 to October 18, 2010, videos for all of the tracks on the album were posted to Vimeo.
-The first single from the album, "Do You Love Me," was released on iTunes and through the band's website on August 3, 2010.
-It was the last album to feature Joe Pisapia, who left the band shortly before the album’s release.
+The first single from the album, "Do You Love Me" was released on iTunes and through the band's website on August 3, 2010.
+It was the last album to feature Joe Pisapia, who left the band shortly before the album's release.

-Easy Wonderful peaked at #22 on the Billboard 200 and reached #2 on the Alternative Albums chart.

 Reception

 Easy Wonderful received positive reviews from critics.
-On Metacritic, the album holds a score of 81/100 based on 10 reviews, indicating "universal acclaim."
+On Metacritic, the album holds a score of 81/100 based on 10 reviews, indicating "universal acclaim".